Akshay-Renugunta/To-Do-List/README.md

 # To-Do-List
-A simple to do list web application using HTML, CSS and Javasript
+A simple To-Do List web application using HTML, CSS and Javasript